Napalm is a thick, sticky substance that became popularly known because of its use in the Vietnam War.

 - Napalm-A (Oil-based with aluminum soap thickener) – “consists of co-precipitated aluminum salts of naphthenic and palmitic acids.”
 The term napalm comes from naphthenic and palmitic.

 - Napalm-B – (Oil-based with polymeric thickener) – Also known as super-napalm.
 This is the homemade napalm that you see people talking about.
-This is the one that was demonstrated in the video and the how to in this article and consists of petroleum mixed with (styrofoam) polymeric thickening agent.
+This is the one that was demonstrated in the video and in this article and consists of petroleum mixed with (styrofoam) polymeric thickening agent.
 This is the most common and known form.
 It consists of “46% polystyrene, 33% gasoline and 21% benzene.”

 - Store napalm in a safe place, away from heat or open flames.